 We called several auto body shops to get a price range for painting calipers and found that prices range from $225 to $440 for painting four calipers.
 Prices include any necessary prep work.
 Higher-priced paints and the addition of decals can add to the overall cost.

-We found that most large auto body chains (We contacted RNR Tires, Pep Boys, O’Reilly Auto Parts, and Advance Auto Parts.) do not offer this service; therefore, you may be best served by locating a small chain or local auto body shop near you.
-While the large chains do not provide caliper painting, keep in mind that many sell caliper paint if you feel the itch to do the job yourself.
+Pep Boys, O’Reilly Auto Parts, Advance Auto Parts, and similar popular auto parts stores do not offer this service; therefore, you may be best served by locating a small chain or local auto body shop near you.

 DIY Caliper Powder Coating Cost Details